tommyettinger/colorful-gdx/README.md

 [this list by hue](https://tommyettinger.github.io/colorful-gdx/ColorTableHueSimpleOklab.html), or [this list by lightness](https://tommyettinger.github.io/colorful-gdx/ColorTableValueSimpleOklab.html).

+Color names can have a number after them, typically separated by a space or `^` character, that says what weight that color has when mixing more than one.
+For example, in versions 0.8.4 and earlier, you could use `red red red blue blue` to describe a mix that has 3/2 as much emphasis applied to red as applied to blue.
+Starting in version 0.8.5, there's the quicker syntax `red 3 blue 2` or even `red 1.5 blue`, which all mean the same thing as `red red red blue blue`.

 You can use [this small libGDX web app](https://tommyettinger.github.io/colorful-gdx/description/) to experiment with different descriptions and what they produce.
 Use the `[` and `]` keys to change modes; there are RGB, Oklab, IPT_HQ, CIELAB, comparison, and gradient modes.
 The comparison mode may be the most useful; it has 4 bars that change color